Review announced into why some mobile phones did not receive UK test alert

 The entertainment and sport sectors had been planning how to guard against disruption to large events when the test went off.

-The London Marathon, Premier League football matches and matinee theatre performances were all taking place while the 3pm alert sounded on spectator’s mobiles.
+The London Marathon, Premier League football matches and matinee theatre performances were all taking place when the 3pm alert sounded.